 Students who wish to audit a course without receiving credit must visit the Records and Registration Office.
-Auditing students pay full tuition and fees - see Tuition and Fees located on the RVC website: RockValleyCollege.edu/Tuition.
+Auditing students pay full tuition and fees.

 Changes may be made from credit to audit, or vice versa, prior to the first day of class.
 Audits are not allowed for non-credit courses.